techidaily/site-win-bits/source/_posts/how-to-recover-a-deleted-partition-in-windows-10-or-windows-11-step-by-step-guide.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://digital-screen-recording.techidaily.com/updated-in-2024-advanced-screenshot-options-for-windows-users/"><u>[Updated] In 2024, Advanced Screenshot Options for Windows Users</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/updated-unravel-the-mystery-perfect-your-green-screen-skills-using-kinemaster/"><u>[Updated] Unravel the Mystery Perfect Your Green Screen Skills Using Kinemaster</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/2024-approved-quick-tips-for-easy-snapchat-screen-captures-on-phones/"><u>2024 Approved Quick Tips for Easy Snapchat Screen Captures on Phones</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/10-must-have-features-for-optimal-free-srt-tools/"><u>10 Must-Have Features for Optimal Free SRT Tools</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/achieving-better-acoustics-tips-for-raising-the-volume-in-windows-(span-stylecolor4b8e4f)10(span)/"><u>Achieving Better Acoustics: Tips for Raising the Volume in Windows <Span Style=color:#4b8e4f;>10</Span></u></a></li>
+<li><a href="https://snapchat-videos.techidaily.com/2024-approved-best-practices-for-securely-pushing-ios-photos-to-snapchat/"><u>2024 Approved Best Practices for Securely Pushing iOS Photos to Snapchat</u></a></li>
-<li><a href="https://youtube-web.techidaily.com/24-elevate-your-videography-7-free-sound-effects-collection/"><u>In 2024, Elevate Your Videography - 7 Free Sound Effects Collection</u></a></li>
+<li><a href="https://win-bits.techidaily.com/decoding-deception-in-digital-assets-expose-on-impersonation-scams-with-yl-computing-and-yl-software/"><u>Decoding Deception in Digital Assets: Exposé on Impersonation Scams with YL Computing and YL Software</u></a></li>
-<li><a href="https://app-tips.techidaily.com/mastering-modern-obstacles-dealing-with-ambiguous-results-and-faulty-accuracy-in-artificial-intelligence-analysis-by-zdnet/"><u>Mastering Modern Obstacles: Dealing with Ambiguous Results and Faulty Accuracy in Artificial Intelligence | Analysis by ZDNET</u></a></li>
+<li><a href="https://android-frp.techidaily.com/in-2024-nokia-c300-adb-format-tool-for-pc-vs-other-unlocking-tools-which-one-is-the-best-by-drfone-android/"><u>In 2024, Nokia C300 ADB Format Tool for PC vs. Other Unlocking Tools Which One is the Best?</u></a></li>
-<li><a href="https://win-bits.techidaily.com/the-ultimate-guide-to-choosing-your-ideal-crypto-wallet-tips-by-yl-software/"><u>The Ultimate Guide to Choosing Your Ideal Crypto Wallet - Tips by YL Software</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-simple-and-effective-ways-to-change-your-country-on-youtube-app-of-your-itel-a60-drfone-by-drfone-virtual-android/"><u>In 2024, Simple and Effective Ways to Change Your Country on YouTube App Of your Itel A60 | Dr.fone</u></a></li>
-<li><a href="https://techtrends.techidaily.com/ultimate-guide-to-navigating-and-using-the-internet-archives-wayback-machine/"><u>Ultimate Guide to Navigating and Using the Internet Archive's Wayback Machine</u></a></li>
+<li><a href="https://win-bits.techidaily.com/personalize-your-keys-a-step-by-step-guide-to-configuring-your-keyboard-using-yl-solutions/"><u>Personalize Your Keys: A Step-by-Step Guide to Configuring Your Keyboard Using YL Solutions</u></a></li>
-<li><a href="https://win-bits.techidaily.com/understanding-and-fixing-widely-encountered-gpu-problems-in-windows-insights-from-yl-software/"><u>Understanding and Fixing Widely Encountered GPU Problems in Windows - Insights From YL Software</u></a></li>
+<li><a href="https://win-blog.techidaily.com/resolved-black-ops-cold-war-display-mishap-error-code-27711-fixed/"><u>Resolved: Black Ops Cold War Display Mishap (Error Code 27711) Fixed</u></a></li>
-<li><a href="https://win-bits.techidaily.com/unexpected-malfunction-how-to-fix-a-non-responsive-mouse-or-keyboard-tips-from-yl-computing-and-software-solutions/"><u>Unexpected Malfunction: How to Fix a Non-Responsive Mouse or Keyboard - Tips From YL Computing & Software Solutions</u></a></li>
+<li><a href="https://win-bits.techidaily.com/top-strategies-for-identifying-and-fixing-hardware-issues-on-your-windows-pc-tips-from-yl-computing/"><u>Top Strategies for Identifying and Fixing Hardware Issues on Your Windows PC - Tips From YL Computing</u></a></li>
-<li><a href="https://tech-haven.techidaily.com/upgrading-from-the-m3-macbook-pro-to-the-m1-model-is-it-worth-it-a-comprehensive-review-by-zdnet/"><u>Upgrading From the M3 MacBook Pro to the M1 Model: Is It Worth It?
-A Comprehensive Review by ZDNet</u></a></li>
+<li><a href="https://win-bits.techidaily.com/unlock-the-stage-at-home-join-karaokecloud-pro-for-personalized-singing-sessions-and-elevate-your-music-journey/"><u>Unlock the Stage at Home - Join KaraokeCloud Pro for Personalized Singing Sessions and Elevate Your Music Journey!</u></a></li>
-<li><a href="https://win-bits.techidaily.com/why-is-your-pc-sluggish-speeding-strategies-from-yl-computing/"><u>Why Is Your PC Sluggish?
-Speeding Strategies From YL Computing</u></a></li>
+<li><a href="https://buynow-reviews.techidaily.com/unveiling-the-z-edge-z3-plus-a-cost-effective-and-easy-to-use-dash-cam-exposed/"><u>Unveiling the Z-Edge Z3 Plus - A Cost-Effective and Easy-to-Use Dash Cam Exposed</u></a></li>
 </ul></div>